NREL/openstudio-server-helm/README.md

 ## Introduction

 This helm chart installs a OpenStudio-server instance (https://github.com/NREL/OpenStudio-server/) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
-You can interface with the OpenStudio-server cluster using the [Parametric Analysis Tool](https://github.com/NREL/OpenStudio-PAT), which is part of the OpenStudio collection of software tools, or use OpenStudio CLI utility (TODO).
+You can interface with the OpenStudio-server cluster using the [Parametric Analysis Tool](https://github.com/NREL/OpenStudio-PAT), which is part of the OpenStudio collection of software tools.

 ## Prerequisites